Accelerating parameter estimation for parameterized tests of general relativity with gravitational-wave observations: Methods

 To demonstrate the dependence on bin size, we compute the waveform ratio while varying the best measured TIGER coefficient, $d\chi_{-2}$, between its prior boundaries of [-10,10], and compare it to variations in the chirp mass $\mathcal{M}$ within $1\%$ of its true value.
 Figure~\ref{fig:chirp_mass_variation_comparison} shows three resolutions, $\chi=10$ (621 bins), $\chi=50$ (3104 bins), and $\chi=100$ (6207 bins), with the first row varying $\mathcal{M}$ and the second row varying $d\chi_{-2}$.
 At $\chi=10$, the ratio is fairly linear for chosen perturbations in $\mathcal{M}$, while it displays clear oscillations for $d\chi_{-2}$, signaling a breakdown of the linear model in Eq.~\eqref{eq:linear_approx}.
 Increasing to $\chi=50$ suppresses these variations and yields monotonic, linear behavior for both parameters.
 This further improves with $\chi=100$.
 Thus, binning choice depends on the parameters in the waveform, the prior ranges on those parameters, the frequency range, and the SNR of the signal.
 We adopt $\chi = 10$ and $\chi = 50$ as practical binning parameters for subsequent analyses and benchmarking at current detector sensitivity, and using the conservative $\chi=50$ scheme when constraining deviation parameters with XG observatories.

 While increasing the number of bins improves accuracy, it also raises the number of evaluations and the cost per likelihood call.
-To quantify this tradeoff, we measure per-call computation time on a single CPU for the likelihood and for relative binning, then report the speedup $ \equiv T_{\rm exact}/T_{\rm RelBin}$.
-We use a $25\msun+20\msun$ binary in two bands that represent current and XG use cases, 20–1024 Hz (duration 16\,s) and 5–2048 Hz (duration 256\,s), and evaluate three binning configurations, $\chi\in{10,50,100}$.
+To quantify this tradeoff, we measure per-call computation time on a single CPU for the exact likelihood $(T_{\rm exact})$ and for relative binning likelihood $(T_{\rm RelBin})$, then report the speedup $ \equiv T_{\rm exact}/T_{\rm RelBin}$.
+We use a $25\msun+20\msun$ binary in two bands that represent current and XG use cases, 20–1024 Hz (duration 16\,s) and 5–2048 Hz (duration 256\,s), respectively, and evaluate speedups for three binning configurations, $\chi\in\{10,50,100\}$.
 Results are summarized in Table~\ref{tab:relative_binning_speedup}.

 These results show consistent $\mathcal{O}(10)$ to $\mathcal{O}(100)$ accelerations.
 The speedup increases with waveform duration because the exact method scales with the length of the waveform, whereas the binned evaluation scales with the number of bins.
-For $\chi=10$ we obtain a speedup of $\simeq 44$ in the 16\,s band and $\simeq 420$ in the 256\,s band.
+For $\chi=10$, we obtain a speedup of $\simeq 44$ in the 16\,s band and $\simeq 420$ in the 256\,s band.
 As $\chi$ increases, more bins are used and the advantage decreases, with speedup of $\simeq 28$–$262$ at $\chi=50$ and $\simeq 20$–$163$ at $\chi=100$.
 Even the conservative $\chi=100$ setting yields large gains for long signals relevant to XG sensitivities.
 Absolute times depend on implementation details and hardware, but the relative trends with duration and $\chi$ are robust and align with the expected scaling.
 Taken together, these results indicate that relative binning renders full Bayesian analyses, especially with TIGER deviation parameters, tractable for large ensembles at current sensitivities and for the long, high-SNR signals anticipated in XG detectors.